 Hannah Morgan – BSc Paramedic science

-Studying at home has been challenging, being in lockdown didn't leave much option other than to get on top of my assignments and focus on my professional development.
-It also did give me time to spend time with my family which, having worked on the frontline as ambulance crew for the last three years, has been tricky.
+Studying at home has been challenging.
+Being in lockdown didn't leave much option other than to get on top of my assignments and focus on my professional development ready for deployment back into placement.
+It did also mean I could spend time with my family which had been often sacrificed due to placement commitments.

-Not being able to work frontline with the University or the ambulance service during lockdown, I chose to go back to work as a carer in a nursing home specialising in dementia and end of life care.
-I knew how difficult it would be for families not being able to see their loved ones in the home, so I chose to put my skills and experience to good work and support staff who are continuously overworked and underfunded.
+After not being able to work frontline with the University or with ambulance service I chose to go back to work as a carer in a nursing home specialising in dementia and end of life care.
+I knew how difficult it would be for families who were unable to see their loved ones in the home, so I chose to put my skills and experience to good use and support staff who are continuously overworked and underfunded whilst providing support to residents.

 I also work for a patient transport service in London, taking patients in for regular appointments or transferring critically unwell patients to other hospitals with a critical care team or with close monitoring.
 This has been a great experience ahead of going back to work on the frontline.

 The pandemic has made me realise how much I love to learn.
 Education and professional development are two things I am very passionate about.
-I am considering doing a further qualification in Prescribing and then potentially a Masters in End of Life care – this is one of my biggest passions within my profession and would love to implement further service improvement as and when as my career progresses.
+I am considering doing further qualifications in prescribing and then potentially a Masters in End of Life care, this is one of my biggest passions and would love to implement further service improvement as my career progresses.

 Amanda Davies – BA Child & Adolescent Studies